-Council is in receipt of a DA for the construction of a single storey dwelling house with associated site works at 35 Gleeson Rise, Oran Park.
+Council is in receipt of a DA for a single storey dwelling house with associated site works at 73 O'Keefe Drive, Oran Park.

-The DA has been assessed against the Environmental Planning and Assessment Act 1979, the Environmental Planning and Assessment Regulation 2000, relevant environmental planning instruments, development control plans and policies.
+The DA has been assessed against the Environmental Planning and Assessment Act 1979, the Environmental Planning and Assessment Regulation 2021, relevant environmental planning instruments, development control plans and policies.